mucahitbz/Sklearn_GD/README.md

-# Regression analysis with Stochastic Gradient Descent algortihm in the house price dataset
+# Regression analysis with Stochastic Gradient Descent algorithm in the house price dataset